Michael Ball (actor)

 Michael Ball (born 1943) is a Canadian stage and television actor.

 Life and career

 Ball was born in 1943, in Ottawa, Ontario and raised in Victoria, British Columbia.
-There he attended the Oak Bay High School, where discovered theatre and decided to become an actor.
+There he attended the Oak Bay High School, where discovered theatre.
 From 1961 to 1964, he studied at the National Theatre School of Canada in Montreal, Quebec.

 He had a wide career in theatre and television.
 He has played in many stage productions at the Shaw Festival in Niagara-on-the-Lake, Ontario, Canada.

 He lives in Niagara-on-the-Lake.

 Personal life

 Ball is married to Wendy Thatcher, an actress.